 Robert explains, “The tendency is to think tactically, like, ‘Oh, I heard I should be doing more video.’
 So they start doing video.
 Or, ‘I heard I should do a podcast,’ so they do a podcast… but not thinking about where those things fit in that overall strategy, which audience they’re right for, at which phase of that journey, etc.”

-What many advisors end up with then is a very disconnected marketing strategy with a lot of gaps.
+Many advisors end up with a very disconnected marketing strategy with a lot of gaps.
 This can hurt your nurturing efforts with new contacts because it does not translate as a cohesive, end-to-end process.
 New contacts need clear direction and a focused stream of incoming information based on where they are in their specific journey.

 Adjust Your Expectations

-If the biggest marketing mistake is failing to have a complete strategy, the second biggest mistake is probably the expectations advisors set around the outcomes of that strategy.
+If the biggest marketing mistake is failing to have a complete strategy, then the next is the expectations advisors set around the outcomes of that strategy.
 Especially for advisors who are used to living off referrals or packing large rooms for in-person seminars, the slower pace of digital nurturing can make you feel impatient and even, initially, hopeless.

 Robert explains, “When you’re dealing with the modern buyer, the modern consumer, the modern investor, and the way they do business, and the level of effort and contact that has to happen to build trust over time and convert, the reality of that is much different than what a lot of advisors think.”

 Consumers these days have access to more information and more options than ever.
 That means the process of standing out, gaining trust, and closing a client will often take more than one or two meetings.